Network 10: Sport

 The network is a major player in Australian sports broadcasting.
-All sports broadcasts on 10 and its multichannels are labelled under the 10 Sport brand.
-Since the ViacomCBS takeover however, the channel has significantly toned down its commitment to sports programming.
+All sports broadcasts on 10 and its multi-channels are labelled under the 10 Sport brand.
+Since the Paramount takeover, however, the channel has significantly toned down its commitment to sports programming.

-In 2002, 10 combined with the Nine Network and Foxtel to acquire broadcast rights for the Australian Football League, the elite Australian rules football competition, displacing the Seven Network which had held the rights for more than 40 years.
+In 2002, 10 combined with the Nine Network and Foxtel to acquire broadcast rights for the Australian Football League, the elite Australian rules competition, displacing the Seven Network which had held the rights for more than 40 years.
 10 broadcast Saturday afternoon and Saturday night games and had exclusive rights for all finals games.
 Along with the Seven Network, 10 placed a successful $780 million bid to jointly broadcast the game from 2007 to 2011.
 Under this deal, 10 continued to broadcast the Saturday component of the competition.
 However, unlike the previous deal, 10 did not hold the exclusive rights to the finals series.
 Instead, the networks shared the broadcasting of the finals series and alternated the broadcast of the grand final.
 In the years when 10 did not televise the Grand Final (2008 and 2010), it telecast the pre-season Grand Final and the Brownlow Medal presentation.
 10 ended AFL broadcasting after 10 years at the conclusion of the 2011 season.

 10 broadcast the 2007 Rugby World Cup.

 In 2003, 10 started broadcasting the Formula One World Championship after the Nine Network dropped the rights in 2002 after more than twenty years of coverage.

-All Big Bash League games was broadcast in Australia by 10.
+All Big Bash League games were broadcast in Australia by 10.
 In 2013, 10 paid $100 million for BBL rights over five years, marking the channel's first foray in elite domestic cricket coverage.
 Ten previously held the broadcast rights to the Indian Premier League.

 10, in joint partnership with subscription television provider Foxtel, had broadcast rights for the 2010 Commonwealth Games.

 10 acquired broadcast rights to the 2014 Winter Olympics in Sochi, Russia for AUD$20 million after all three major commercial networks pulled out of bidding on rights to both the 2014 and 2016 Olympic Games due to cost concerns.
 The Nine Network had lost AUD$22 million on its joint coverage of the 2012 Games with Foxtel, and the Seven Network's bid was rejected for being lower than what Nine/Foxtel had previously paid.

 In 2018, 10 signed the rights to the Melbourne Cup Carnival, after the Seven Network ended the rights for 17 years.

 In 2019, 10 broadcast the 2019 Rugby World Cup.

 In 2021, 10 acquired the rights to a range of football content, most notably both A-League Men and Women competitions as well as Socceroos and Matildas games.
 The deal also included content from the AFC, which includes the AFC Champions League and other World Cup qualifiers in the AFC region involving non-Australian teams, among others.
 Football content will be broadcast across both Paramount+ and free-to-air platforms.